christian-korneck/flamenco-temp1/FEATURES.md

   - [ ] Add check per task-type
   - [ ] Allow workers to request blocklisting for certain job, with "reason" string.
 - [ ] POSIX signal handling (sleep/wake up)
+- [ ] Remove `doneChan` field from `Worker` struct, and the handling of it.
+Its intended use overlaps with the global context.

 ## Both